SAP/node-rfc/README.md

 We appreciate contributions from the community to **node-rfc**!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more details on our philosophy around extending this module.

-## License

-Copyright (c) 2013 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE](LICENSE) file.